RyotaUshio/obsidian-pdf-plus/vault/Obsidian PDF++/index.md

 ---
 title: Home
 ---
+> [!NOTE]
+> This documentation is pretty much a work in progress and thus imcomplete.
+More complete instructions can be found in the plugin settings.

 Welcome to the official documentation of the **Obsidian PDF++** plugin!

 PDF++ is **the most Obsidian-native PDF annotation & editing tool ever**, which significantly upgrades Obsidian's native PDF support.